mpokorny/vysmaw/README.md

 for spectral data buffers on a rotating basis.
 Every spectrum for which metadata are broadcast will be available for reading from vysmaw client processes for a limited time.
 Each spectral data buffer hosted by some CBE process will eventually be reused by that process for other data.
+The protocol used by the vysmaw system includes a data validation step to ensure that the data received by a vysmaw client is that matching the metadata used to identify the spectrum.
 The length of time for which a spectrum is available is dependent upon the WIDAR dump rate for the product, and the amount of memory allocated by the CBE processes to contain spectral data buffers.
 At this time, a minimum value for the time that any spectral data buffer will be valid is undetermined, although, given the current CBE configuration, about two seconds is reasonable.

-The protocol used by the vysmaw system includes a data validation step to ensure that the data received by a vysmaw client is that matching the metadata used to identify the spectrum.
-To be clear, once a data product spectrum has been read by a client, it exists in the client's physical memory, and cannot be overwritten until the client releases the buffer reference.
-The difference in time from when a CBE process sends a metadata broadcast for a given spectral data product to the time that a client has read the spectral data is the critical quantity in determining whether the spectral data is valid when it is received by the client.
-When that time difference increases, the likelihood that the spectral data will valid when they arrive in the client's memory decreases.
+To be clear, once a spectral data product has been read by a client, it exists in the client's physical memory, and cannot be overwritten until the client releases the buffer reference.
+The time difference of a CBE process sending a metadata broadcast for a given spectral data product, and a client reading that spectral data is the critical quantity in determining whether the spectral data is valid when it is received by the client.
+When that time difference increases, the likelihood that the spectral data will be valid when they arrive in the client's memory decreases.
+The only influence a client application can have on this latency period is through the time spent in the callback function predicate.
+Other sources of spectral data retrieval latency are network latency, latency introduced by the vysmaw library implementation, and a potential backlog in calls to the client predicate.

 ## Sample code